jendatx/Grok-Git/README.md

 * compares file as in your current working directory vs what was like in commit id1

 ## Branch Management
+git branch
+* lists out the existing branches in this repo (usually the active branch is somehow highlighted)

 git checkout master
 * get what's at the tip of the master branch